Soccer Vs. Football Field: Big Comparison Guide

 • The crossbar is required to be 8 feet (2.44 meters) above ground and right over the goal line.

-• The vertical posts that hold the crossbar are required to be 8 yards (7.32 meters) apart.
+• The vertical posts that hold the crossbar must be 8 yards (7.32 meters) apart.

 In football, goalposts need to be: